Skip to main content

 Estate planning in Delaware is shaped by remote online notarization and transfer-on-death deeds.
 The choice between a will and a revocable trust depends on which of those features changes the cost or process for your situation, not on any single rule.

-Probate in Delaware runs attorney fees on a reasonable-compensation standard, typically 2-4% of the estate value, with room to negotiate.
+Probate in Delaware runs attorney fees on a reasonable-compensation standard, typically 2.7-4.3% of the estate value, with room to negotiate.
 A simple estate typically closes in 6-12 months, and the 8-month creditor-claim window sets the floor.
-Estates under $30K can use Distribution Without Letters and skip formal probate.
+Estates under $50K can use the Distribution Without Letters and avoid full probate administration.
+The Distribution Without Letters is presented directly to the bank, employer, or other holder of the property — it is not filed with a court.

-For a revocable trust, Delaware does not require witnesses for trust execution.
+For a revocable trust, Delaware requires 1 witness for trust execution.
 Notarization isn't required for validity, though banks and title companies typically expect a notarized trust before they'll work with it.
 Delaware has not adopted the Uniform Trust Code; trust administration follows the state's own rules, which can affect trustee duties and beneficiary remedies.

 Delaware offers transfer-on-death deeds, which move real estate to a named beneficiary at death without probate and remote online notarization for estate documents, so signing can happen over secure video.
 Combined with beneficiary designations on retirement accounts and payable-on-death registrations, these can move significant value outside probate without setting up a trust.